mkorman9/quarkus-firebase/README.md

 ## Start locally with Firebase emulator

-- Make sure that the project id in `emulator/.firebaserc` matches project id in `application.properties`
+- Make sure that the project id in `emulator/.firebaserc` is set to `emulator-project`
 - Start emulator
 ```sh
 cd emulator